twknab/mean_hike/readme.md

 	+ Check for session with all important API routes, and send back to homepage if not valid (high-priority)

-	+ Change the way that error messages are generated in our model instance methods.
-Right now, you have to do some comparison in your server controller, to detect the difference between errors returned from built-in validators VS your custom instance methods.
-This just adds an extra layer of complexity to your server controller and you may be better suited just formatting it all on the back-end, and handing back a nice clean list to iterate through simply.
-This stuff just makes things more confusing, but understand you took the approach you did as it was a solution at the time.
-We can improve this solution now that we understand the problem from a greater context. (low-to-medium priority)

 ## Development Issues Log:

 ### Where I Left Off:

-	+ Clean up all commenting and doc strings in your Angular Controllers, Factories and Services:
-		- Still have to clean `angular-user-controller.js`
-		- Still have to clean up all factories.
-		- Still have to clean up all services.

 	+ Secure your Authorize Function: